Wahoo Boys Basketball: 2018 C1 STATE CHAMPIONS!

 “We were not happy with how we played on Friday against Wayne, but were very proud of the way the kids responded and played this afternoon,” commented Head Coach Kevin Scheef.
 “Our defense was much better, we ran the floor and hit the open man, and I just thought it was a lot of fun to watch these guys play today.
 Will Shanahan had a great defensive first half.
 He really controlled things inside.
 Billy Hancock and Cameron Quick are really playing hard for us and competing, and Brendan Lacey continues to shoot the ball very well.
 All 7 guys in our rotation are contributing a lot of good things.”

-Wahoo improves to 4-0 and will next travel to Fort Calhoun on Friday night.
-Logan View-Scribner-Snyder drops to 3-1.
+Wahoo improved to 4-0 and will next travel to Fort Calhoun on Friday night.
+Logan View-Scribner-Snyder dropped to 3-1.